USAFA-ECE/ece281-book/_sources/lab/lab4.md

 | Passing GitHub Action | 10     |
 | Written Report        | 30     |

-The report will be very similar to Lab 3 Report requirements, with the following changes:
+The **2 page max** report will be very similar to Lab 3 Report requirements, with the following changes:

 Things to Exclude: